NickMcConnell/FAangband/docs/command.rst

   object, and this command will allow you to display all "known" flavors.
   Inscribing items in this list will cause you to similarly inscribe all similar items you find from this point on.

+Time of Day (``#``)
+  This command tells you how many days it has been since your character started their adventure, and what time of day or night it is.

 Saving and Exiting Commands
 ===========================